The Recover Tab & RecoverAssist

 You can mount any VHD such as a Hyper-V Virtual Hard Drive or Windows Backup images.
 After mounting the VHD, you will be able to access the files using a local drive letter.

-If multiple backups are found, you will be given a chance to choose which backup to use for the recovery.
+- If multiple backups are found, you will be given a chance to choose which backup to use.

 - If your backup is in a Data container, RecoverAssist will allow you to search the container.
 To access a Data container, follow the steps below.